jfnavarro/hla_pipeline/README.md

 annotated germline variants (unfiltered), epitopes and also a list of FPKM values.
 The variant callers used are Varscan and mpileup.
 Annmotation is done with Annovar.
 The pipeline uses trim-galore to trim, STAR to align and GATK4 best practices.
-The FPKM values are computed with cufflinks.
+The gene counts values are computed with featureCounts.
 The pipeline will also perform HLA predictions with arcasHLA.

 **merge_resuls.py** combines results from 1 or several runs of the exome and rna-seq